Keyboard shortcuts

 With respect to the inner product

-\[ \langle f,g \rangle = \int_{-1}^{1} f(x) \cdot g(x) \cdot w(x) dx \]
+\[ \langle f, g \rangle = \int_{-1}^{1} f(x) \cdot g(x) \cdot w(x) \, dx \]

-the Chebyshev polynomials are defined by
+the Chebyshev polynomials of the first kind, defined by

-\[ T_n(x) = \cos(n \cdot \arccos(x)) \quad \text{for} \quad n>0 \]
+\[ T_n(x) = \cos(n \arccos(x)) \quad \text{for} \quad n > 0 \]

-and \(T_0(x)=1\) form an orthogonal family of polynomials with weight function \(w(x)=\frac{1}{\sqrt{1 - x^2}}\) on \([-1, 1]\).
+and \(T_0(x) = 1\), form an orthogonal family with weight function \(w(x) = 1/\sqrt{1-x^2}\) on \([-1, 1]\), satisfying the three-term recurrence

-\[ GC_n ( f(x) ) = A_1 f(x_1) + \cdots + A_n f(x_n) \]
+\[ GC_n^{(1)}(f) = A_1 f(x_1) + \cdots + A_n f(x_n) \]

 Chebyshev Polynomials of the Second Kind